T0astBread/XDocRoot/README.md

 2. Click "Select" right next to the text field for the configuration file
 3. Select the httpd.conf file of your XAMPP installation

+## Other Useful Tricks
+You can press Cntrl+Shift+L to switch to a light theme.
+Press it again and you're back on the dark theme.

 ## Running the Project in your IDE
 To set the project up in your IDE, perform the following steps:
 1. Download the sources